liudoubletian/phyloMDA/README.md

 # phyloMDA

 An R implementation of statistical methods from “Statistical Methods for Analyzing Tree Structured Microbiome Data” by Tao Wang and Hongyu Zhao.
+This is the manual for phyloMDA, An R package for phylogeny-aware microbiome data analysis.

 To install this package on your machine, first install the devtools package
 ```r